cycodehq/cycode-cli/README.md

 ### Terraform Plan Scan

-Cycode cli supports Terraform plan scanning (supporting Terraform 0.12 and later)
+Cycode CLI supports Terraform plan scanning (supporting Terraform 0.12 and later)

 Terraform plan file must be in JSON format (having `.json` extension)

 _How to generate a Terraform plan from Terraform configuration file?_